Dijadiju/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 12-newest_files script displays the 10 newest files in the current directory.

 The 13-unique script takes a list of words as input and prints only words that appear exactly once, input format: One line, one word and output format: One line, one word, in sorted form.

+The 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd.